The best walkie talkies would have been great to own as a kid playing in the woods with friends, but they make even more sense for off-roaders to own.

 Owner reviews are mixed.
 Most complaints centre around somewhat limited communication range, but the rest of the owner reviews rave about the design, shape and ease of use of this innovative radio kit.

-This walkie talkie got our attention with its dustproof and water-resistant construction, rugged build quality, and stellar owner reviews.
-The weather-sealed TYT MD-390 Walkie Talkie can be used with confidence in tough conditions, and doesn’t mind getting dirty, wet, or tossed around in your truck or Jeep.
+When it comes to toughness alone, the TYT MD-UV390 is worthy of of it spot on our best walkie talkies list.
+This model got our attention with its dustproof and water-resistant construction, rugged build quality, and stellar owner reviews.
+The weather-sealed TYT MD-UV390 Walkie Talkie can be used with confidence in tough conditions, and doesn’t mind getting dirty, wet, or tossed around in your truck or Jeep.

 With sturdy construction, many handy features, and a relatively affordable price-point, the BTECH DMR-6X2 Two Way Radio allows for easy channel programming, easy software updates via your PC, special programmable keys, and a full range of included accessories.
 This unit is designed to bridge the gap between amateur and commercial use, and users can even store some 4,000 channels, 10,000 talk groups, and well over 100,000 contacts.